rowanthorpe/build-jack-fox/README.md

 I will add proper documentation soon, but for now run `./build-jack-fox --help` for a list of optflags, and edit `conf.sh` to setup/modify the more "static" settings.

+For background and motivation for this script, see [my blogpost](http://blog.rowanthorpe.com/2017/12/17/firefox-without-pulseaudio-in-debian.html).

 Authors
 -------